Inport FIR Decimation

 Details

-Specify whether the unit performs sample-based or frame-based processing.
-Options to select:
+Specify whether the block performs processing based on a reference or frame.
+Options to choose from:

 -